A profit and loss statement provides information on how the business is doing.

 The profit and loss statement can be produced weekly, monthly, six monthly or annually, or even for one day!

-However, preparing this report once a month is the most recommended, and usual, time frame for keeping an eye on how the business is doing.
+However, preparing this report once a month is the most recommended and usual time frame for keeping an eye on how the business is doing.

 It can be based on accrual figures or cash figures.